garden-of-delete/recombo_public/README.md

 # RECOMBO

 ### Synopsis
 RECOMBO is the working title of the Topological Molecular Biology Recombination Tool Suite.
 The suite is made up of a number of different applications that share a mostly common code base and work well together.
-To provide a basic overview: these applications cover everything from generating and performing topological reconnection on SAP conformations of fixed topology (MMC), removing reidermeister crossings in knot shadows (xinger), computing homfly polynomials from extended gauss codes (homfly), and identifying homfly polynomials with a topology (idknot).
+A basic overview: these applications cover generating and performing topological reconnection on SAP conformations of fixed topology (MMC), removing Reidemeister crossings in knot projections (xinger), computing homfly polynomials from extended gauss codes (homfly), and identifying homfly polynomials with a topology (idknot).
 RECOMBO also includes an integrated unit testing suite with ok-ish test coverage, and a thoroughly experimental fugacity parameter finder (zAnalyzer).
-The workflow is covered in a task centric way through the Guide section below.
-Below that, the Manual section provides more detail on the operation of each program.
+A task-oriented walkthrough is provided by the 'Guide' section below.
+Below that, the 'Manual' section provides an application-oriented look at the optional arguments of each program.

 # Guide
-Updated Oct 17, 2020
+Updated Oct 18, 2020

 ### Introduction
-In this guide, we will walk through setup and all the steps the RECOMBO workflow.
+In this guide, we will walk through setup and all the steps in the RECOMBO workflow.
 These steps are: generating randomized self-avoiding polygons, modifying the geometry of existing conformations, identifying knot and link-type, and analysis of the resulting transition data.
-For detailed information ab

-For our example, we will start where every project starts, a question: "What linktypes are possible outcomes of topological reconnection on the 5_1 knot, and which  is most likely to ocurr?"
+For our example, we will start where every project starts, a question: "What linktypes are possible outcomes of topological reconnection on the 5_1 knot, and which  is most likely to occur?"
 If some of those words or concepts are unfamiliar to you, I would recommend pausing to read [this] and [this](https://www.nature.com/articles/s41598-017-12172-2).

 ### Installation (OSX)
+0. [Install and configure git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), and a C++ compiler (G++,GCC,etc).
+In OSX, both of these can be installed from Xcode (avaliable for free on the app store) [like so](https://www.embarcadero.com/starthere/xe5/mobdevsetup/ios/en/installing_the_commandline_tools.html).
 1. Set up the directory structure and pull the repository using Git.
 Open the terminal.
 Start by navigating to the directory where you want to download the repository using the `cd` command.
 You can create a new directory using the `mkdir` command.

     For example, if we wanted to create a new folder to host the repository called `recombo_public` in our home directory, we might type:
 ```bash
 cd ~
 mkdir recombo_public